rstudio-conf-2022/btt22/README.md

 There are two big purposes for this package:

--   if you install this package, and update all of its dependencies, you will have all the packages you need for this course.
+-   if you install this package, you will have all the packages you need for this course.
 -   you can use the functions from this package to import code:
     -   `btt_state()`: list all the available states.
 A state has an identifier like `"2.1.1"`: day `2`, session `1`, task `1`.
 This